 Before you begin you should know that disabling Nagle’s algorithm could improve latency for some games and not all your games.
 There are dozens of potential causes, many of which are beyond the scope of Windows 10 and your personal hardware when it comes to networking performance and latency issues.

-To optimize Windows 10 for Online Gaming by disabling Nagle’s algorithm, do the following:
+To optimize Windows for Online Gaming by disabling Nagle’s algorithm and improve Windows 11 performance, do the following:

 First, you must confirm the current IP address of your network interface.
 From the output, make a note of the IPv4 address.